M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

-# MIDI-Sound-Synthesizer-on-PIC32MX
+# MIDI Sound Synthesizer on PIC32MX MCU
-Monophonic MIDI-controlled Sound Synthesizer application runs on PIC32MX microcontroller; may be adapted to a different 32-bit MCU.
+MIDI-controlled monophonic sound synthesizer application runs on a PIC32MX340 microcontroller.

 # Overview

-The "REMI" Synth Module is a monophonic MIDI-controlled sound synthesizer designed primarily for use with electronic wind instument (EWI) MIDI controllers.
-Provision of a standard 'MIDI IN' port allows the synth to be played by any MIDI controller, for example a keyboard with classic MIDI output.
-Using a low-cost USB-MIDI adapter/cable, the synth can also be controlled by a computer running music software, for example a MIDI sequencer.
+The "REMI" Synth Module was designed primarily for use with electronic wind instrument (EWI) MIDI controllers.
+Provision of a standard 'MIDI IN' port allows the synth to be played by any MIDI controller, for example a MIDI keyboard.
+Using a low-cost USB-MIDI adapter/cable, the synth may be controlled by a computer running music software, for example a MIDI sequencer.

 # Features